 After enrollment in upper division applied study, students must present one or more public recitals.
 Performance majors must present a junior half (30 min.) recital and a senior full (60 min.) recital; education majors must present a half recital (30 min.) during their junior or senior year.
 The applied faculty must approve the scope of the recital.

-Emphasis in Piano Performance
+Piano Performance Emphasis

-Emphasis in Piano Pedagogy
+Piano Pedagogy Emphasis

 A grade of “C” or higher must be earned in all courses in this Major.